dhladky/developers.redhat.com/CONTRIBUTING.md

         hero_class: <microsite_id>

+## Topics

+### Controling Dynamic Content
+The bottom section of a Topics page is automatically populated based on a query to the DCP.
+This query seraches over the following content types and filters by a set of tags configured on the particular topic.
+The items are ordered by recency, with newest at the top.
+In order to get an item to display in this area:

+1. Ensure that it's new enough to appear.
+I.e it's publish date must be newer than the oldest item currenlty on the page.
+2. Ensure the item is is tagged with one of the tags configured on the topic.
+See below for how to fix this.
+3. Ensure that the item falls intp one of the catagories below and is thus indexed by the DCP.

 ## General changes
 If you have a general change that doesn't fall into the categories above, create a [JIRA issue](https://issues.jboss.org/secure/RHD/CreateIssue!default.jspa).